guacamoli/yelp-app/README.md

 Didn't finish:

--Radius filter should expand as in the real Yelp app -Categories should show a subset of the full list with a "See All" row to expand.
+-Radius filter should expand as in the real Yelp app

+-Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)

 -Optional: infinite scroll for restaurant results

 -Optional: Implement map view of restaurant results

 -Optional: Implement the restaurant detail page.

+Side Note: Was crunched for time on filters page since I spent too much time polishing the main page UI in the beginning.
+Code got pretty hacky for FiltersViewController.

 Walkthrough of all user stories: